baocin/loom/README.md

 This project is licensed under the CC BY-NC-SA 4.0 License.
 See [LICENSE.md](LICENSE.md) for details.

+## Legal
+Follow all local laws.
+You are responsible for your own actions.

 ---

-**Note**: This project is the successor to Pino, incorporating lessons learned and focusing on a more streamlined, privacy-focused approach to personal information management.
+**Note**: This project is the successor to [Pino](https://github.com/baocin/pino), incorporating lessons learned and focusing on a more streamlined, privacy-focused approach to personal information management.